jill-baker/tornado-insurance-hazard-repo/scripts/readme.md

 ## How to Run
 - Clone repo
 - Open R project
+- Ensure all required packages are installed (see above)
+- Read in CSVs under /raw-data-sets
+  1. 1950-2024_all_tornadoes.csv is the raw dataset for all tornado records.
+Read in as nsw_tornado_data
+  2. acs_county_population_2024.csv is the raw dataset for population estimates from ACS.
+Read in as population
+  3. acs_county_median_value_2024.csv is the raw dataset for median home value estimates from ACS.
+Read in as median_value
+  4. acs_county_housing_units_2024.csv is the raw dataset for median home value estimates from ACS.
+Read in as housing_units
+  5. Initial cleaning conducted to allow merging into one final raw dataest: final_raw_dataset.csv
+- Run script under /scripts which includes the full pipeline
+- Final cleaned dataset located under /cleaned-data-sets: adjusted_county_year_hazard_model_dataset3

 ## Target Variable
 - A binary classification predicting high tornado hazard next year-